quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-middleware.md

 ### Logger / Interceptor

 The order in which the SSR middlewares are applied matters.
-So it might be wise to set the following one as the first (in quasar.config.js > ssr > middlewares) so that it will be able to intercept all client requests.
+So it might be wise to set the following one as the first (in quasar.config file > ssr > middlewares) so that it will be able to intercept all client requests.

 ```js
 export default ({ app, resolve }) => {